NickHastings/tmux-plugin-cssh/README.md

   -s SSHOPTS           Options to pass to ssh.

   -c N                 Number of columns of panes.
-                       Defaults to ${COLUMNS}.
+                       Defaults to 2.

   -f <file>            Location of the cluster configuration file.
-                       Defaults to ${CLUSTERFILE}.
+                       Defaults to ~/.clusterssh/clusters.

-  -l, --list           List available clusters Defaults to ${CLUSTERFILE}.
+  -l, --list           List available clusters.

   -e, --exclude <host> Host in cluster definition to exclude.
 Only
-                       the short hostname is comapared.
+                       the short hostname is compared.

   -h, --help           Print this screen.
 ```

 ### Installation